Ignitarium-Renesas/RZV2L_AiLibrary/07_Animal_Detection/README.md

 |<p> 10 <p> 11 |<p> Dog <p> Cat | [Coco Dataset](https://cocodataset.org/#download) |

 ### Application with image input
-- The user should input the relative path to the image,it's width and height.
+- The user should pass the path to the image as an argument, optionally it's width and height.
 - The specified set of animal(s) in the image is(are) detected and confidence value of each animal class is displayed on terminal.

 ### Application with camera input